-While an eProcurement solution for managing requisitions, purchase orders, invoices, expense reports and contracts is by no means a cure-all for our education system’s financial woes, it will provide quantifiable cost-saving results.
+While a purchase order software solution for managing requisitions, purchase orders, invoices, expense reports and contracts is by no means a cure-all for our education system’s financial woes, it will provide quantifiable cost-saving results.
 These savings can then be invested in developing new academic programs or in hiring new teachers: initiatives that directly benefit students.

 Step 1: Review and Eliminate Current Inefficiencies in the Procurement Process.